-The best part is, you can book hotel rooms that look over to the water and spend your days viewing the serene waters.
+The best part is you can book hotel rooms overlooking the water and spend your days viewing the serene waters.
 Besides that, the hotel is located in central Dubuque, so every attraction is easily accessible from the area.

 2. Sioux City

 The most attractive part about Sioux City is that you can find accommodation that suits your budget.
-Many options suit your family, from luxury hotels such as the Hilton Garden Inn to modest Airbnbs.
-Meaning, you can explore the city without burning a large hole in your pocket.
+Many options suit your family, from hotels like the Hilton Garden Inn to modest Vrbo vacation rentals.
+You can explore the city without burning a large hole in your pocket.